Enalean/tuleap-documentation-en/languages/en/user-guide/project-summary.rst

 -  **Project members and Administrators**: are listed in the upper right corner of the page.
-A click on a name will direct you to the user page where you can learn more about the |SYSPRODUCTNAME| user and send him/her an e-mail.
+A click on a name will direct you to the user page where you can learn more about the Tuleap user and send him/her an e-mail.

 -  **A customizeable zone** (see below).